 Following lunch, we helped make ‘vitamin’ balls’ to supplement the elephants’ diet.
 This involved mashing bananas with rice and other nutrient-dense foods.
 Then, our hands straight to their mouths, we fed the elephants.
 Let’s say sticking your paw into the toothless maw of an elephant is a vivid, sloppy experience.
 Ahem.

 The highlight of the day was definitely our afternoon at the

 spa mud pit.
-You know when dogs roll onto their backs and beg you for belly rubs?
-Elephants do the exact same thing, only they could crush and smother you.
-But hey, when in Rome as they say.
-We stripped off our pants off, got down, and dirty.
+Do you know when dogs roll onto their backs and beg you for belly rubs?
+Elephants do the exact same thing, and only they could crush and smother you.
+But hey, when in Rome, as they say.
+We stripped our pants off, got down, and got dirty.

 From the mud pit, we ventured to the watering hole and rinsed off.
 There were water fights, more splashing around, and the beasts kept begging for belly rubs.

 After feeding them, playing with them and washing them, our visit came to an end.
-Our bodies were exhausted but our souls, invigorated.
+Our bodies were exhausted, but our souls were invigorated.